Pedigree Dog Food receives the Advisor’s lowest rating of 1 star.

 And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Pedigree Dog Food

 Judging by its ingredients alone, Pedigree Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 27% and a mean fat level of 12%.
 Together, these figures suggest a carbohydrate content of 52% for the overall product line.

 And a fat-to-protein ratio of about 47%.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Pedigree Dry Dog Food is a plant-based kibble using a moderate amount of chicken by-product and meat-and-bone meals as its main sources of animal protein, thus earning the brand one star.
+Pedigree is a plant-based dry dog food using a below-average amount of poultry by-product or meat-and-bone meals as its main sources of animal protein, thus earning the brand 1 star.

 A Final Word